szeying89/leakage/README.md

 # CVE-2026-23918

-This repository contains information on CVE-2026-23918.
+This repository contains information on CVE-2026-23918 which contain assessments for the various cybersecurity roles.

 ## Attack paths